 It’s time to stop being so intimidated by Michelangelo Antonioni.
 His epics of existential alienation La notte, L’eclisse and Il deserto rosso are actually not all that inaccessible, and his breakthrough movie L’avventura is nowhere near as difficult as some people make it seem.
 In the Antonioni view of life, characters not only have difficulty relating to each other, they seem uncomfortable and out of sorts in all kinds of environments.
 Eventually they don’t even belong in a film frame, as if they find themselves redundant items in the composition.

 Before L’avventura Antonioni made several dramas that show that his prime themes and preoccupations were already a major part of his work.
 The earlier Story of a Love Affair is about a murderous love triangle, with the emphasis on its despairing characters, not the crime story.
 I’m hoping that Antonioni’s Il Grido surfaces sooner than later; it stars Steve Cochran and Viveca Lindfors.
 Fresh out from Criterion is Antonioni’s 1955 Le amiche (The Girlfriends).
 It is more or less unknown here in America, yet extremely good.
-On the surface a conventional drama, it digs deep into the relationships between five fascinating women in Turin.
+On its surface a conventional drama, it digs deep into the relationships between five fascinating women in Turin.
 It’s a story of particular people, but also conscious of issues of class distinctions and a growing sense of dislocation among the well-to-do.
 The five main actresses are all magnificent.
 Six years after it was made, Le Amiche received a small release in New York, after the splash made by L’avventura.